ali94an/ali94an/README.md

 ---

 ## 🔹 About Me
-I'm a **Management Information Systems (MIS) graduate** with a passion for **data analytics, business intelligence, and UI/UX design**.
-I leverage Python, SQL, and Power BI to transform data into actionable insights and create seamless user experiences.
-My expertise also extends to strategic IT planning, CRM, and digital transformation.
+Data Scientist with a strong foundation in statistical analysis, predictive modeling, and business intelligence.
+Proficient in Python, SQL, Power BI, Excel, and SPSS, with hands-on experience in transforming complex datasets into actionable insights that drive strategic decisions.
+Skilled in data wrangling, visualization, and machine learning, with a background in Management Information Systems that bridges technical and business domains.
+Passionate about leveraging data to solve real-world problems and create measurable impact across industries.

 - 🎓 **Graduated First in Cohort** (An-Najah National University)
 - 📊 **Expertise in:** Python, Power BI, SQL, SPSS, Excel, Figma